Completeness on the worm domain and the M\"untz-Sz\'asz problem for the Bergman space: Introduction

 that is, one replaces the function $\varphi$ with the characteristic function of the complement of the interval $[-\mu,\mu]$. \ms

 In the discussion that follows, we let $\Omega$ denote either domain $\cW_\mu$ or $\cW'_\mu$.

 In this study we are concerned with the question of finding orthogonal and complete sets in $A^2(\Omega)$.
+For details about the notions of orthogonality and completeness in a Hilbert space, see Section~\ref{sec:orthogonal}.
 As is well known, when $\mu\ge\pi$, $\Omega$ has non-trivial {\it Nebenh\"ulle}.
 Here the Nebenh\"{u}lle is understood to be the interior of the connected component that contains $\overline\Omega$ of the intersection of all domains of holomorphy containing $\overline\Omega$.
 We first show that this easily implies that the closure in $A^2(\Omega)$ of the holomorphic polynomials is a proper subset of $A^2(\Omega)$.

 Thus we are led to consider sets of suitable ``monomials'' in $\Omega$ that can be defined as the holomorphic continuation of non-integral powers $z_1^\eta$, when $z=(z_1,z_2)$ is initially restricted to $\Delta\times\{z_2: |z_2|=1\}$, where we denote by $\Delta$ the disk $\{\z\in\bbC:\, |\z-1|<1\}$. \ms